 Since macronutrient's main purpose is to provide the body with energy in the form of calories, let me start off with a definition of calories.
 As the Webster dictionary defines the word, it is a measure of heat energy.
 This may seem basic but my point is calories are not the villain they sometimes get labelled as.
 Moving forward, when we talk about calories think energy!

 While calories aren’t the bad guy, that doesn’t tell the whole story.
 Example: 100 calories is 100 calories, right?
 Unfortunately, not.
 Those calories from a doughnut are empty and void of other nutrients very different than the same number of calories from some vegetables.
 This is why looking at fat, protein and carbohydrates separately can be helpful.

-Fat is the backup energy source (after carbohydrates) for your body and brain’s functions.
-It also insulates and protect your bones.
+Fat is the backup energy source (after carbohydrates) for your body and brain functions.
+It also insulates and protects your bones.
 There are healthy fats found in fish, avocado, and nuts.
 Sources of less helpful fat include sweets and other processed foods.
 Both helpful and harmful fats have 9 calories per gram.

 Protein works hard in your body to repair skin, organs and muscles.
 It can also help build muscle and maintain chemicals such as hormones.
 There are 4 calories per gram of protein in foods like beans, red meat, tofu and poultry.